learn-co-curriculum/node-http-headers/README.md

 curl --header "Accept-Charset: base64" localhost:3000
 ```

-You can even get CURL for Windows at <http://www.confusedbycode.com/curl>.
+You can even get CURL for Windows [here](http://www.confusedbycode.com/curl).

 Note: If you prefer GUI (graphical user interface) over CLI (command-line interface), you can use the [Postman Chrome app](http://www.getpostman.com) to send a request with a custom `Accept-Charset` header along with its Interceptor extension.